 The number of applications made at the border has doubled from around 900 applications in 2015 to more than 2,000 applications in 2019.
-This is still far below the record number of 5,100 applications registered at the border in 2008,263 after which numbers dropped significantly.
-When comparing these figures with
+This is still far below the record number of 5,100 applications registered at the border in 2008, after which numbers dropped significantly.
+When comparing these figures with the total number of applications, they represent a very small fraction of the caseload before the OFPRA.
+In 2019, the number of applications lodged at the border represented only 1.4% of the total caseload.
+This means that the vast majority of applications for international protection are lodged on French territory.
+Very few applications were made at the border in 2020 (891) due to health crisis.
+Statistics on the year 2021 were not available at the time of writing of this report.

-OFPRA.
-Annual reports, available at: https://bit.lv/2Nfwnx9.